Theresa May Says She's Going To Tour The Country On An Election Battle Bus

 Adding to her criticism of Corbyn's campaign, May said the Labour leader had only been campaigning "within 25 miles of Islington".

-But an analysis by BuzzFeed News showed only a handful of official Corbyn events – out of the more than two dozen he has held – had been close by the north London constituency where he himself is seeking re-election.
+But an analysis by BuzzFeed News showed only a handful of official Corbyn events – out of the more than two dozen he has held – had been close to the north London constituency where he himself is seeking re-election.

 Since triggering the early election last month, May has been visiting Labour-held seats that the Conservatives hope to capture on 8 June.
 But most of the events have been in small venues with audiences limited to party supporters and journalists.